Danfigotin/Algorithms-Exploration---Cubing-Workflow/README.md

 <img src = "https://media.discordapp.net/attachments/739115079336853504/789992702645108777/unknown.png">

 ## Thoughts:
-<p><strong>Personally, it was really fun to learn and to solve the cube was very accomplishing.
+<p><b>Personally, it was really fun to learn and to solve the cube was very accomplishing.
 I am considering of buying a new cube, not sure which one yet, and not sure from where.
 But I think that it is very fun to learn how solve one and it could also be a fun fidgeting object.
-I would reccomend this cube to anyone beccause it is very cool looking and pretty easy to learn how to solve.</strong></p>
+I would reccomend this cube to anyone beccause it is very cool looking and pretty easy to learn how to solve.</b></p>